The Ultimate HACCP Plan and Food Safety Guide

 A detailed HACCP plan record serves as strong evidence that the manufactured food is safe and has undergone critical procedures to cover all possible risks.
 All records should contain complete information of the 5 prerequisites and 7 principles.

-Create Your Own HACCP Plan Template
+Create your own HACCP Plan Template

 A HACCP Plan is most effective by performing each step thoroughly and rigorously.
 The HACCP team must be committed to regularly validate the process and identify what might go wrong.
 To support the HACCP plan, a good manufacturing practice (GMP) can be established to ensure all manufacturing procedures are safe and comply with manufacturing standards.

-The HACCP system aims to spot biological, chemical, or physical hazards present in food production.
 When preparing and processing food, some natural hazards could be present in the form of insects or filth.
 Other hazards could be unintentional like the presence of hair or mislabeling of ingredients.
 Higher risk hazards can include intentional adulteration or contamination of products by not adhering to regulatory food standards.

 Food production safety should be the topmost priority for food manufacturers.
 Here are the 5 prerequisites to developing a good HACCP plan.